Rochdale (UK Parliament constituency)

-Rochdale is a seat represented in the House of Commons of the UK Parliament.
-It has elected one Member of Parliament (MP) since its 1832 creation.
+Rochdale is a constituency, which has been represented in the House of Commons of the Parliament of the United Kingdom by Paul Waugh of Labour Co-op since 2024.
+Rochdale has elected one Member of Parliament (MP) in every general election since its creation in 1832.

-The constituency is represented by Tony Lloyd of the Labour Party.
-He was first elected MP for this seat in 2017; previously, he had been the MP for Stretford and then Manchester Central from 1983 until his resignation from Parliament in 2012.

 Boundaries

+Historic

-As there were no township boundaries in 1832, the original constituency was defined as a circular area in a radius of three-quarters of a mile from the old market place.
+As there were no township boundaries in 1832, the original constituency was defined as a circular area in a radius of three-quarters of a mile from the old market place in Rochdale.
 In 1868 the boundary was extended to include Wardleworth, Spotland, Wuerdle, Belfield, Newbold, Buersill, and Marland.